punchcafe/notes/CodeAcademy/RubyCourse/course_notes.md

 ## Blocks, Procs & Lambdas
+>-A block is just a bit of code between do..end or {}.
+It's not an object on its own, but it can be passed to methods like .each or .select.
+-A proc is a saved block we can use over and over.
+-A lambda is just like a proc, only it cares about the number of arguments it gets and it returns to its calling method rather than returning immediately.
 ### Blocks

-Blocks are blocks of executable code. various methods like .each take block as input.
+>Blocks are blocks of executable code. various methods like .each take block as input.

-Blocks are blocks of functions which modify whatever they are attatched to. what they are attartched to defines what goes into them. blocks require you to specify the variable, and are analagous to python's lambda.
+>Blocks are blocks of functions which modify whatever they are attatched to. what they are attartched to defines what goes into them. blocks require you to specify the variable, and are analagous to python's lambda.

 *a note on blocks*
 How Blocks Differ from Methods

-Check out the code in the editor.
+>Check out the code in the editor.
 The capitalize method capitalizes a word, and we can continually invoke the capitalize method by name.
 We can capitalize("matz"), capitalize("eduardo"), or any string we like to our hearts' content.

-However, the block that we define (following .each) will only be called once, and in the context of the array that we are iterating over.
+>However, the block that we define (following .each) will only be called once, and in the context of the array that we are iterating over.
 It appears just long enough to do some work for each, then vanishes into the night.

 ```ruby
 def capitalize(string)
   puts "#{string[0].upcase}#{string[1..-1]}"